palaa159/Docs/tutorials/03-Upload_Code_to_OpenBCI_Dongle.md

 ![DongleBack](../assets/images/dongleBack.jpg)

 This process does not require 3rd party hardware.
 Before you begin, note that there is a switch on the dongle that allows for selection between **RESET** and **GPIO6**.
 This switch routes the DTR pin from the FTDI chip to either RESET or GPIO6 pin on the RFduino module.
-Whe the switch is in the GPIO6 position, the Dongle is ready for general communication, code upload, and streamingData mode to the OpenBCI Board.
+When the switch is in the GPIO6 position, the Dongle is ready for general communication, code upload, and streamingData mode to the OpenBCI Board.
 When the switch is in the RESET position, it is possible to upload code to the RFduino right there on the Dongle.

+In the Arduino IDE 1.5.8 go `File-->Examples-->OpenBCI_Radios-->RadioHost32bit` which will launch the Host firmware.

+Then go to `Tools-->Board` and select `RFduino`.

+Plug the Dongle into your computer.
+Flip the switch to the reset position if it is not already.

+Now go `Tools-->Port` and select the `COM` port for your device.

+Click the checkbox in the top left to verify everything is ready.
+If you see `Done Compiling` then you are ready to go!

+Choose a channel number for your device.
+The channel number can be set in the line of code `radio.begin(OPENBCI_MODE_HOST,20);`.

+Click the button to the right of the checkbox called upload.
+Your code is now uploading to the OpenBCI Dongle!

 If you want to modify the firmware that the OpenBCI Dongle came with, or roll your own, make sure that you are setting the RFduino up as a HOST, and that channel is selected correctly.
 The channel your boards were shipped with is noted on the anit-static baggie that it came in.